Shine On You Crazy Diamond: Barrett's studio visit

+Syd Barrett pictured with Pink Floyd in 1967 (left) and during his unannounced studio visit in 1975 (right).
+His drastically changed appearance made it so the band did not initially recognize him.

 On 5 June 1975, Barrett, by this point heavyset, with a completely shaved head and eyebrows, wandered into the studio where the band were recording.
 They did not recognise him for some time because of his drastically changed appearance, but when they eventually realised who the withdrawn man in the corner was, Roger Waters became so distressed about Barrett's appearance that he was reduced to tears.
 Someone asked to play the suite again for Barrett and he said a second playback was not needed when they had just heard it.
 When asked what he thought of the song, Barrett said it sounded a "bit old".
 He subsequently slipped away during celebrations for Gilmour's wedding to Ginger Hasenbein, which took place later that day.
 Gilmour confirmed this story, although he could not recall which composition they were working on when Barrett showed up.
 Mason has also stated that he is not certain whether "Shine On You Crazy Diamond" was the piece being recorded when Barrett was there.

 The episode is related by Wright as follows:

 Roger was there, and he was sitting at the desk, and I came in and I saw this guy sitting behind him – huge, bald, fat guy.
 I thought, "He looks a bit... strange..."
 Anyway, so I sat down with Roger at the desk and we worked for about ten minutes, and this guy kept on getting up and brushing his teeth and then sitting – doing really weird things, but keeping quiet.
 And I said to Roger, "Who is he?" and Roger said "I don't know."
 And I said "Well, I assumed he was a friend of yours," and he said "No, I don't know who he is."
 Anyway, it took me a long time, and then suddenly I realised it was Syd, after maybe 45 minutes.
 He came in as we were doing the vocals for "Shine On You Crazy Diamond", which was basically about Syd.
 He just, for some incredible reason picked the very day that we were doing a song which was about him.
 And we hadn't seen him, I don't think, for two years before.
 That's what's so incredibly... weird about this guy.
 And a bit disturbing, as well, I mean, particularly when you see a guy, that you don't, you couldn't recognise him.
 And then, for him to pick the very day we want to start putting vocals on, which is a song about him.
 Very strange.

+According to Aubrey Powell (designer at the studio Hipgnosis, which produced Pink Floyd's album covers), Barrett had visited the Hipgnosis office earlier that day and asked where the band was recording.
+It was Powell who directed Barrett to the Abbey Road session.